-No, not the 7 hills but the 7 tourist attractions in Rome.
 Having been the center of one of the world’s greatest civilizations ever, Rome has exerted a huge influence over the world in its millennium long history.
 With wonderful palaces, ancient churches and basilicas, grand Roman monuments, ornate statues and graceful fountains, Rome has an immensely rich historical heritage and cosmopolitan atmosphere.
-Our top selection of the many sights of the ‘Eternal City’.
+Our top selection of the many tourist attractions and sights of the ‘Eternal City’.

 Located in the small valley between the Palatine and Capitoline Hills, The Roman Forum (or Forum Romanum in Latin) was for centuries the teeming heart of ancient Rome: the site of triumphal processions and elections, venue for public speeches, and nucleus of commercial affairs.
 The Forum today is a sprawling ruin of architectural fragments and includes the Arches of Septimius Severus and Titus, the Temple of Antoninus Pius and Faustina and the Temple of Saturn.

 A truly monumental stairway of 135 steps, the Spanish Steps were built with French funds between 1721‑1725 in order to link the Bourbon Spanish embassy to the Holy See with the French church, Trinità dei Monti.
 The steps are usually very crowded attracting tourists as well as locals who use it as a gathering place.
 Each year in May the steps are decorated with pink azaleas.
 At the foot of the Spanish Steps is the Piazza di Spagna (Spanish square) and the Fontana della Barcaccia, a sober fountain designed by Gian Lorenzo Bernini.